fedemahf/ragemp-gamemode-roleplay/README.md

 ## Install
 - Set the SQL credentials in a `.env` file in the root folder.
 See: [.env.example](.env.example)
-- Import the SQL structure from [structure.sql](structure.sql) into the database.
 - Download and install dependencies: `npm run init`
 - Build: `npm run build`.
 - Copy, move or symlink the `node_modules` folder and the folders inside `dist` into the root directory from the server.